Alieu Njie (footballer, born 2005)

-Alieu Eybi Njie (born 14 May 2005) is a Swedish footballer who plays as a winger for Torino.
+Alieu Eybi Njie (born 14 May 2005) is a Swedish footballer who plays as a winger for Serie A club Fiorentina, on loan from Torino.

-Life and career
+Early career

 Njie was born on 14 May 2005 in Borlänge, Sweden.
 He is a native of Borlänge, Sweden.
 He obtained a Gambian citizenship.

 As a youth player, he joined the youth academy of Swedish side Forssa BK.

+Torino

-In 2021, he joined the youth academy of Italian Serie A side Torino.
+In 2021, he joined the youth academy of Serie A side Torino.
 He started with their under-17 team before being promoted to their under-21 team in 2022.
 In 2023, he signed a professional contract with them.
 He started his senior career with the club.
 On 20 September 2024, he debuted for the club during a 3–2 win over Verona.

-He mainly operates as a winger.
-He can operate as a left winger or as a right-winger.
-He can also operate as a second striker.
-He is known for his speed.
-He is also known for his dribbling ability.
+Loan to Fiorentina

+On 30 August 2026, Njie joined Fiorentina on an initial loan with an obligation to buy for €16 million if certain conditions are met.